awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-eventstream.md

 ## Properties<a name="aws-resource-pinpoint-eventstream-properties"></a>

 `ApplicationId`  <a name="cfn-pinpoint-eventstream-applicationid"></a>
-The unique ID of the Amazon Pinpoint app that you want to export data from\.
+The unique identifier for the Amazon Pinpoint application that you want to export data from\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)